- Get involved

 The first, a propagation event, was held at the Mackay Natural Environment Centre at North Mackay on Saturday 5 December 2020.
 Participants were happily engaged in learning the correct methods for propagating native coastal plants (including taking cuttings, seed sowing, and potting native trees) with a delicious morning tea served afterwards.
 Some general comments heard at this event included how relaxing, soothing, and enjoyable it was to propagate.

 The second event was held on 27 March at Far Beach where coastal natives were planted.
-The next event will be held on Saturday 29 May 2021 – Maintaining coastal native plantings and Say Goodbye to the Waders Walk 8 am to 11 am at Far Beach, Mackay.
+The next event was held on Saturday 29 May 2021 – Maintaining coastal native plantings and Say Goodbye to the Waders Walk 8 am to 11 am at Far Beach, Mackay.

 These events are designed to increase community awareness of coastal natural resource management.

 Reef Catchments approached other partners including Mackay and District Turtle Watch, Birdlife Mackay, and Tangaroa Blue to help deliver these important fun events.